MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/azure/in-azure-portal.md

 ---
 # Using Windows Admin Center in the Azure portal

 You can now use Windows Admin Center (preview) in the Azure portal to manage the Windows Server operating system inside an Azure VM.
-This provides the ability to manage most operating system functions from the Azure portal without using Remote Desktop or PowerShell to connect to the VM.
+This provides the ability to manage most operating system functions and manage files in the VM from the Azure portal without using Remote Desktop or PowerShell to connect to the VM.

 This article provides an overview of the functionality provided, how to install Windows Admin Center in your VMs, answers frequently asked questions, and provides a list of known issues and tips for troubleshooting in case something doesn't work quite right.

+## Overview of functionality

+Windows Admin Center in the Azure portal provides the essential set of management tools for managing Windows Server in an Azure VM:

+- Certificates
+- Devices
+- Events
+- Files and file sharing
+- Firewall
+- Installed apps
+- Local users and groups
+- Performance Monitor
+- PowerShell
+- Processes
+- Registry
+- Remote Desktop
+- Roles and features
+- Scheduled tasks
+- Services
+- Storage
+- Updates

+We don't support extensions to Windows Admin Center in the Azure portal at this time.

 ## Requirements

-The Azure VM that you want to manage must have the following:
+To use Windows Admin Center in the Azure portal, we install Windows Admin Center in each Azure VM that you want to use it to manage.
+The Azure VM has the following requirements:

 * Windows Server 2019 or Windows Server 2016
 * At least 3 GiB of memory